 - Classic cut trousers are a unisex style choice

 - They can display authority on women

 - Keeps you warm in the winter

-- It’s sometimes difficult to find a good fit
+- It’s often difficult to find a good fit

 - Trouser styles tend to age faster than skirts